muweigg/mpa/README.md

-# mpa
+# MPA
-This is a quick start creating a multi-page application with webpack.
+This is a quick start creating a multi-page application with webpack 4.